Robert Parker Coffin Bridge: Decline and restoration

-The 2008 recession was detrimental to downtown Long Grove, forcing two-thirds of its businesses to close, and the bridge also fell into disrepair.
-Landmarks Illinois listed it as one of four historic bridges that were "threatened with replacement or continued deterioration" in their 2017 "Most Endangered Historic Places" list.
+The Great Recession was detrimental to downtown Long Grove, forcing two-thirds of its businesses to close, and the bridge also fell into disrepair.
+Landmarks Illinois listed it as one of four historic bridges that were "threatened with replacement or continued deterioration" in its 2017 "Most Endangered Historic Places" list.

 This decline sparked intense debate by town leaders and residents over what to do with the bridge.
 Some advocated for demolishing the bridge and replacing it with a modern two-lane crossing or a smaller one just for pedestrians, or keeping the bridge but significantly raising the cover's height.
 Others wanted to keep the existing character and obtain funding to restore and preserve it.
 In 2017, the Long Grove Historical Society and the Historic Downtown Long Grove Business Association re-nominated it for the NRHP as a rare surviving bridge of its kind.
 This time the nomination was successful—the Buffalo Creek Bridge was formally added to the register on June 11, 2018.
 In 2019, the Long Grove Village Board voted 4-2 to restore the bridge.

 Sixteen days later, the driver of a box truck struck the top of the bridge cover and damaged two posts and its lateral bracing, forcing it to close due to stability concerns.
 The cover was removed and replaced with a temporary overhead barrier, which allowed it to reopen to traffic in September 2018.
 Between March and June 2020, the entire bridge was moved offsite as crews replaced the abutments and repainted the bridge.
 A new cover—clad in wood and reinforced by steel—was added during the summer, and the $1 million renovation project concluded with a reopening ceremony on August 14.
-The next day, it was hit again, this time by a school bus; according to the county sheriff's office, since the reopening, there have been at least 40 bridge strikes as of June 2024.
+The next day, it was hit again, this time by a school bus; according to the county sheriff's office, since the reopening, there have been at least 53 bridge strikes as of June 2024.
 This high volume has caused the town to consider additional measures to prevent collisions: electronic height sensors, clearance bars further away from the bridge, more visible warning signage, and working with online mapping services to discourage the route when providing directions.

 In 2022, the bridge was renamed as the Robert Parker Coffin Bridge in honor of Coffin, who had been a strong advocate of maintaining the charm and character of the town and bridge.